woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/geometries.rst

 This section describes geometry objects in a PostGIS database, and some of the functions and operators that are available to work with them.

-Representing Real World Objects
+Representing real world objects
 -------------------------------

 The Simple Features for SQL (``SFSQL``) specification, the original guiding standard for PostGIS development, defines how a real world object is represented.
 By taking a continuous shape and digitizing it at a fixed resolution, a passable representation of the object is produced.
-However, as SFSQL only handled 2-dimensional representations, PostGIS extended that to include 3- and 4-dimensional representations.
+However, as SFSQL only handled 2-dimensional representations, PostGIS extended that to include 3-dimensional and 4-dimensional representations.
 More recently the SQL-Multimedia Part 3 (``SQL/MM``) specification has officially defined their own representation.

 Sample table